rafaelcorro/lunium-framework/README.md

 │   ├── helpers/                            # → Helper functions
 │   │   ├── dates.php                       # → Formatting helper for outputting dates
 │   │   └── form.php                        # → Contains functions that assist in working with forms.
-│   ├── modules/                            # → It is the directory where our applications are located.
-│   │   ├── empty/                          # → Empty module
+│   ├── modules/                            # → It is the directory where our applications are located │   │   ├── empty/                          # → Empty module
 │   │   │   ├── controllers/                # → Contains class files for the controllers
 │   │   │   │   └── emptyController.php     # → Is the main controller of the application